k-lar/kv/README.md

     - If staging contains commited filename (updated), copy it from repo to newest commit
     - If staging has a deleted file, don't copy it from anywhere

+## Known issues

+- Can not commit file if you're inside the `.kv/` directory

 ## Features I want to implement

 - [X] Init the directories and files